idanhovav/imageresize/README.md

 - slidebar for sizes.
 - url linking instead of downloading images.
 - choosing an image from anywhere in the computer.
+- clearing resizedImages to save memory.
+Just put an upper lim on memory and clear once limit is reached.

 Find this project on github: https://github.com/idanhovav/imageresize.